LGBTQ history in Bolivia: Colonial era

-Republican Era
+Republican era

 In 1831, the first Criminal Code of Bolivia was passed and came into enforcement the following year.
 It did not have any provision on sodomy, and thereafter homosexual relations were legalized in the country.

 20th century

 The first half of the 20th century saw the birth of various artists that would be pioneers in the inclusion of LGBTQ people in their respective regions.
 In 1924, the gay composer Gerardo Rosas was born.
-Also called Q'ewa Rosas (from the Quechua word q'ewa; meaning "maricón" in Spanish, which is like the English word "queer" used as a noun), between the 1950's and his death in 1984 he was well known in the chicha bars of Sucre as a composer, singer, and dancer.
+Also called Q'ewa Rosas (from the Quechua word q'ewa; meaning "maricón" in Spanish, which is like the English word "queer" used as a noun), between the 1950s and his death in 1984 he was well known in the chicha bars of Sucre as a composer, singer, and dancer.

 In 1955, the novel Erebo by Paul Gumiel was published, which is considered the first work of literature from Bolivia that openly addressed the homosexuality of its protagonist.

-In the 1960's and 70's, the "china morena" personality became popular.
+In the 1960s and 70s, the "china morena" personality became popular.
 Originally played by gay men, they appear in festivals in Bolivia and pioneered visibility of travestis and trans women in popular dance, through the involvement and innovation of several trans women in the tradition.
 Carlos Espinoza, known as "Ofelia" or "la Gran Ofelia," can be credited with creating the personality, having been inspired by the aesthetic of vedettes from this era.

 During the dictatorships of Juan José Torres (1970-1971) and Hugo Banzer (1971-1978), the persecution of LGBTQ people continued in a persistent manner.
 An outstanding case happened on 15 May 1971, when a police raid occurred in La Paz, where a party to celebrate the coronation of Barbarella (Peter Alaiza) as the queen of a group of gay people and travestis called "Mysterious Queens Club" was taking place.
 12 of the detained were dressed in feminine clothing.
 In 1975, the "china morena" tradition was outlawed under the dictatorship of Hugo Banzer after Barbarella kissed him during an act.
 Afterwards, the tradition still appeared in rural festivals.

-The 1990's saw the birth of the first LGBTQ organizations in Bolivia: one of the first was the association of Mujeres Creando, founded in 1992 by María Galindo and focused primarily on lesbofeminist advocacy.
+The 1990s saw the birth of the first LGBTQ organizations in Bolivia: one of the first was the association of Mujeres Creando, founded in 1992 by María Galindo and focused primarily on lesbofeminist advocacy.
 In the same year, the group Grupo Dignidad emerged in Cochabamba, which was the first LGBTQ organizations in Bolivia to have significant visibility.
 At the same time, the first organizations of travestis also began to emerge, like the Union of Travestis of Santa Cruz (founded 16 September 1996), the Association of Travestis La Paz (founded 1997), and the Union of Travestis of Cochabamba (founded 1999).